-Trofaiach Displaced Persons Camp,
+Trofaiach Displaced Persons Camp

 Many thanks to John for providing us these wonderful photos.
 You may e-mail directly to: John Zakelj / USA